-Twenty years ago today The Flaming Lips played England’s Reading Festival for the third time.
-It was their last performance with Ronald Jones.
+Twenty years ago today The Flaming Lips played England’s Reading Festival for the third time, marking their last performance with Ronald Jones.
 Five of the songs were recorded and broadcast by BBC Radio 1, allowing us to revisit this transitional moment in the band’s history two decades on.
 Stream them all below.

 Listening today we can hear these performances in numerous ways.
 For starters, remember their future was not at all certain.
-Who knows?
-If their sudden left-turn into the parking lot experiments after this show hadn’t panned out, Reading ’96 could had been The Flaming Lips last gig – the end of the band altogether…
+If their sudden left-turn into the parking lot experiments after this show hadn’t panned out, Reading ’96 could had been The Flaming Lips last gig, ever – the end of the band altogether.

 “I remember being as depressed as I can get.